Saskatoon Valkyries: Return to dominance

 Prior to the start of the 2019 season, the Valkyries organized an exhibition game in Las Vegas, where they defeated the Sin City Trojans 34–6.
 They went on to post their first undefeated season since 2014.
 However, on 1 June, one day prior to their final regular season game, the team's defensive line coach, Justin Filteau, died in a plane crash.
 The Valkyries dedicated their season to Filteau, and went on to avenge their 2018 Finals loss to the Riot, defeating them 25–3 to claim their first championship since 2016.
 After the final, the Valkyries played another exhibition game, defeating the Montreal Blitz 39–12 in Saskatoon.

 The COVID-19 pandemic led to the cancellation of both the 2020 and 2021 WWCFL seasons.
 In the fall of 2020, Valkyries linebacker Emmarae Dale became the first female player to join the men's Canadian Junior Football League with the Saskatoon Hilltops, which was touted as a sign of the progress of women's football.
 Despite the cancellation of the season, the Valkyries played a series of exhibition games against the Riot in the summer of 2021.
 The Valkyries swept the three-game series, defeating the Riot by scores of 34–0, 42–7, and 32–7.

 The WWCFL returned for the 2022 season, with the Valkyries the defending champions.
 On 28 May, the Valkyries celebrated their 10-year anniversary, which had been delayed due to the cancellation of the two previous seasons.
 Saskatoon posted another undefeated season and advanced to the championship game with a 52–0 semi-final victory over Edmonton.
 In the final, they faced the Manitoba Fearless for the first time, and successfully defended their title, winning a second consecutive championship with a 36–6 victory in Saskatoon.
 The championship game was the final one for defensive tackle and WWCFL President Jaime Lammerding, an original Valkyrie.

 The Valkyries capped off their 3rd consecutive and 8th overall championship by defeating the Calgary Rage 40–0 at Griffiths Stadium in Saskatoon on 24 June 2023.
 As of the end of the 2023 season, the Valkyries were on a 27-game winning streak.
 On 19 May 2024, the Valkyries claimed their 30th-consecutive victory.
 They finished the season with a 36–21 win over the Regina Riot in the championship game to secure their fourth straight title.
+In 2025, the Valkyries secured an unprecedented 5th consecutive title and extended their winning streak to 39 games, prevailing over the Edmonton Arctic Pride in the final.
+In 2026, the championship streak was extended to six titles with another undefeated season.